MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

-description: This article describes Request properties and ClientRequestProperties in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 09/10/2023
+description: This article describes Request properties and ClientRequestProperties in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 09/11/2023
 ---
 # Client request properties

-In the Kusto Data library, the `ClientRequestProperties` class helps manage interaction between the client application and the service.
+In the Kusto Data library, the `ClientRequestProperties` class helps manage interaction between your client application and the service.
 This class contains the following information:

-* [Client request property options](#client-request-properties): A mapping of specific options for customizing request behavior.
+* [Client request properties](#client-request-properties): A mapping of specific options for customizing request behavior.
 * [Query parameters](#query-parameters): A mapping of user-declared parameters that allow for secure query customization.
 * [Named properties](#named-properties): Client request ID, application details, and user data, primarily used for debugging and tracing.